dongmeic/MPO_Data_Portal/PopulationData/README.md

 1. Review the Tableau workbook *T:\Tableau\tableauPop\Workbooks\CombinedPopData.twb* on data sources;
 2. Source data saved at *L:\Research&Analysis\Data\Population\Historical Population* is prepared by Kyle;
 3. Copy data from the source data to *T:\Tableau\tableauPop\Datasources\HistoricalPopulation.xlsx* for Tableau viz update;
-4. Tableau updates require editings on the date ranges and captions;
+4. Tableau updates require editings on the date ranges and captions.

 ### Data sources for VMT and population